In this article, you will learn about Literals in Java.

-This article is focused on the ‘Literals in Java’.
+This article is focused on the ‘Literal in Java’.
 It covers the concept and types of literals used in Java and their application in programming.
-After reading this article, readers will have a clear understanding of the literals, how and where to use specific literals while coding in Java.
+After reading this article, readers will have a clear understanding of the literal, how and where to use specific literal while coding in Java.

 Literals in Java